vincent-lafouasse/vincent-lafouasse/README.md

 - [C++ modules](https://github.com/vincent-lafouasse/cxx-modules): Byte-size C++ problems

 ### Other Projects
+- [Pendulum](https://github.com/vincent-lafouasse/Pendulum): A pendulum simulation (soon with two arms)
+- [rxd](https://github.com/vincent-lafouasse/rxd): Handling bytes: a clone of `xxd` with a funnier name
 - [Summermall Tower Defense](https://github.com/vincent-lafouasse/Summermall-TD): A mazing tower defense game inspired by Wintermaul TD.
 Basically in C with a conservative use of C++ features for convenience.
 - [Game of Life](https://github.com/vincent-lafouasse/Conway-Game-of-Life): An implementation of Conway's Game of Life as a C learning exercise